I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The glacial lake is at an altitude of 16,470 feet (5,020 m) in the Himalayan Mountains.
-Roopkund Lake is only three metres deep and crystal clear for the one month in each year when it is ice free.
+Roopkund Lake is only three metres deep and crystal clear for one month each year when it is ice-free.
 When the discovery of bones was reported the lake soon became known as Skeleton Lake or Mystery Lake.

 When the British administrators of India heard about the bones they became deeply concerned.
 Was this evidence of a Japanese attempt to invade India, the prospect of which caused a major flap at military headquarters?

 A team was sent to investigate and was able to report the bones were not fresh enough to be those of current Japanese soldiers.

 Speculation About Roopkund’s Skeletons

 If not Japanese soldiers on a mission gone awry then what?
 All sorts of ideas were put forward.